Dhaunkal: Clans

-There are several main clans - Kalair, Jawanda,Jalib, Naqvi,Cheema, Warraich, Rehmani ,Sandhu, Rajpoot and Sheikh, which own almost 3600 acres and 10 marlas of land.
+There are several main clans -Arrain, Naqvi, Klair, Jovindah, Jalib, Awan, Cheema, Warraich, Rehmani, Sandhu, Rajpoot, Bhatti and Sheikh, which own almost 3,600 acres and 10 marlas of land.
 Rice and wheat cultivation and the raising of cattle - water buffaloes and cows - are the primary agricultural activities.
 Dhaunkal's principal natural resources are arable land and water.
 About 75% of Dhaunkal's total land area is under cultivation, and it is serviced by a large irrigation system made up of canals.

 Religion

-Dhaunkal is famous as Sakhi Sarwar di Nagri (a town of Sakhi Sarwar).
-95% of its population are Muslims, and Christians make up the remaining 5%.
-They Have their own church & have complete freedom of their rights.
-Sikhs and Hindus are migrated and disappeared due to partition and communal riots before August 15, 1947.
+Dhaunkal is famous as Sakhi Sarwar di Nagri (Sakhi Sarwar's town).
+95% of its population is Muslim.
+Christians make up the remaining 5%, who have their own church and complete freedom of their rights.
+Sikhs and Hindus migrated due to partition and communal riots before August 15, 1947.